Alexander von Hanstein, Count of Pölzig and Beiersdorf: Life

-Alexander von Hanstein came from the Thüringer noble family of Hanstein Castle and was the son of Baron Friedrich von Hanstein and his wife, Anna Maria.
+Alexander von Hanstein came from the Thüringer noble family of Hanstein Castle and was the son of Baron Friedrich von Hanstein and his wife, Anna Maria (née Hausmann).

 In 1824, Alexander was equerry (Stallmeister) for Ernest III, Duke of Saxe-Coburg-Saalfeld.
 The duke's marriage was rocky; his first wife, Princess Louise of Saxe-Gotha-Altenburg, had an affair with von Hanstein, and Louise was exiled from the dukedom in the autumn of 1824.
 She was assigned a residence in the Principality of Lichtenberg, now in Saarland, and Alexander followed her there.

 On the death of Frederick IV, Duke of Saxe-Gotha-Altenburg, on 11 February 1825, Louise became sole heiress of the House of Saxe-Gotha-Altenburg.
 In the subsequent discussions over the inheritance, a separation agreement was hammered out and the Saxon duchies were re-organised.
 Ernest separated from Louise on 31 March 1826, and in the same year exchanged Saalfeld for Gotha.

 Now free, Louise planned to marry von Hanstein, and in preparation for such a marriage Alexander was created Count of Pölzig and Beiersdorf on 19 July 1826 by Louise’s uncle Frederick, Duke of Saxe-Altenburg.
 On 18 October 1826, Alexander and Louise married at St. Wendel, the capital of the small principality of Lichtenberg.
 They resided in the castle there and spent some happy years; but the marriage remained childless and Louise was prohibited by her first husband from contacting her children in Coburg.

 After Louise's early death from cancer in 1831, Alexander went into the Prussian service and commanded the regiment of the corps Cürrassier in Potsdam.
 He married the 21-year-old Marie Therese von Carlowitz (1812-1845) on 18 April 1833 in Coburg.
 As Count and Countess of Pölzig, they lived at Schloss Pölzig and had three children: